Baratza Encore Coffee Grinder Review: Let’s Hear It Again for a Great Performer!

 Depending on the contact time with the water, the volume of ground coffee and the method (inverted or normal), you’ll always tease new facets from your favorite beans.

 My general AeroPress range is the first level where the Encore coffee grinder is really convincing.
-From here on up, the grinder can work cleanly and efficiently, and the grind is exact after setting.
+From here on up, the grinder can work cleanly and efficiently, and the results are very consistent.

 Baratza Encore for Pour Over